-The people who are in a full-time job for quite a bit of time, also get to decide better for which specialization they should go for beforehand and unlike the freshers, they have a better knowledge about the departments and functioning of the organizations.
+The people who are in a full-time job for quite a bit of time can better decide which specialisation they should go for beforehand, and unlike the freshers, they have a better knowledge about the departments and functioning of the organisations.

-So, it can be said that the working graduates have an advantage over other freshers because they know and have worked with the dynamics of the business before.
-It should be noted that the quality of work experience is taken into consideration.
+So, it can be said that working graduates have more advantages over freshers because they have worked with the dynamics of the business before.
+Also, it should be noted that the quality of work experience is taken into consideration.

-With all these advantages, the working professionals who are aspiring for management examinations, have over freshers, which are lucrative.
 But how should they start preparing for the CAT exam and other management examinations by taking time from their demanding schedule and workload?
-Pursuing an MBA at this stage of their career tremendously helps individuals combine the insights of whatever they learned from their job with the functional aspects of the business which will help always help them to become better decision-makers and grow professionally.
+Pursuing an MBA at this stage of their career helps individuals combine the insights of whatever they learnt from their job with the functional aspects of the business, which will always help them to become better decision-makers and grow professionally.

 For the working aspirants, it always becomes a tough routine and sometimes really impossible to attend any coaching institutes for the preparation, but scoring well while working is not a miracle.
 They can always go for a plan.
-Here some points are highlighted on how to start CAT preparation.
+Some points are highlighted on how to start CAT preparation for working professionals.

 - Set your target

-Check out the detailed percentile cut-offs from previous year batches of those institutes you are targetting.
+Check out the detailed percentile cut-offs from previous year batches of the institutes you are targetting.
 No matter how demanding the routines get, make it a point to analyse and set your target accordingly, which will help your career development as well.

-- Try to cut time from Lunch break or travel time in your office
+- Try to cut time from lunch break or travel time to your office